ivbsoftware/CSDA1050-CAP/playground/GDELT3/README.md

  - __news-dataset-huffington.model__ is a Doc2Vec model trained on 186,513 articles (those having more than 10 tokens).

 ### Testing the model
-Test your model to check if the results make sense.
-Code below will run several tests.
-Remember to place file news-dataset-huffington.model to the same folder.
+Code below will run [several tests](https://github.com/ivbsoftware/CSDA1050-CAP/blob/master/playground/GDELT3/gta-news/doc2vec/inspect_doc2vec.py) to check if the generated model makes sense.
+Remember to place file __news-dataset-huffington.model__ described before to the same folder.
+It is not in this repository due it's size.

 ```python
 python inspect_doc2vec.py
 ```
 This is what it generates if worked properly:
 ```bash
 >>> Test 1: